 Peter Todd’s Litecoin Code Review

 In 2013, Litecoin was still emerging.
 Exchanges, wallets and on-ramp support was growing, but slowly.
-Charlie Lee handed over the bulk of development to the talented Warren Togami.
+Charlie Lee handed over the bulk of development to Warren Togami.
 Around this time, Togami engaged Todd to audit Litecoin v0.8.3.7.

 Todd was well placed to audit the nascent altcoin, whose codebase was largely derived from Bitcoin’s, which he knew intimately.
 After auditing the code to the “best of his ability”, Todd published the audit.
 Making it readily accessible on Reddit.